The Data Processing Service (DPS)

 Our NHS.UK team developed the National Booking Service, which allows the public to book into the mass vaccination and community pharmacy sites.
 There is a lot of tech behind the public-facing Book a Coronavirus Vaccination service to identify the individual booking and to ensure they are eligible to book.

 It also includes a staff-facing system for contact centre teams, vaccination site administrators and a check-in app for when the patient arrives at the vaccination site.
-My colleague James Higgott published a really interesting blog on the National Booking Service, which focuses on the importance of service design.
+My colleague James Higgott published a really interesting blog post on the National Booking Service, which focuses on the importance of service design.

 Given this is an open and publicly available service, we needed to manage volumes and protect the user experience and overall service during spikes.
 For instance, we see large spikes in volumes when media outlets, such as the BBC, run news stories.